-Dr. Nathan Cohen is the CEO of FRACTAL, with a unique knowledge base, innovation knack, and decades of leadership experience.
+Dr. Nathan Cohen is the CEO of FRACTAL, bringing a unique knowledge base, innovation knack, and decades of leadership experience.
 His tenure has given the firm the world-class, state of the art electromagnetic innovations that enhance and enable customers across the full spectrum of wireless and telecom.
 He is a physicist and radio astronomer with a background in electromagnetics, fractal geometry, and imaging.
 A graduate of Brandeis University, he received an M.S. and Ph.D. from Cornell University and has held positions at Harvard, MIT, Cornell, and Boston Universities, Arecibo Observatory, and NASA (JPL and Ames).
 Dr. Cohen is recognized as a leading world authority on these and related subjects.
 He has published over 100 technical articles and four books and is a Fellow of the Radio Club of America.
 He holds the coveted Alfred Grebe Award for Engineering Excellence, and the Technical Achievement Award for invention of fractal antennas.

 Dr. Unger is an associate professor of innovation and technology management at Boston University where he specializes in entrepreneurship and technology commercialization in the Department of Administrative Sciences, and is also a member of its Faculty of Photonics.
 Dr. Unger has been a co-founder, officer, director and/or advisor to various successful companies in the computer science, telecommunications, Internet, photonics, semiconductor and medical fields, including Separation Technologies, Inc.; Paragon Imaging Systems, Inc.; Mercury Computer Systems, Inc. (NASDAQ: MRCY); Bookham Technologies, Inc. (NASDAQ: BKHM); Photo Detection Systems; Color Kinetics, Inc (NASDAQ: CLRK); Barr Associates; Mimeo.com; and BioVentures Investors Ltd. Dr. Unger holds two bachelor’s degrees from M.I.T., one in engineering and humanities and another in management.
 He also holds a doctorate in administration and planning from Harvard University.